Accessing Services#

 # Open http://localhost:8000

-Login with the dashboard username and password you generated during
+then log in with the Supabase dashboard username and password generated

 Echo Test Service#